Experiment with Creative Collage Combinations

-The previous colllage tutorials showed you how play with basic collage and mixed media.
-Now we continue with applying those techniques to other types of canvases and experimenting with unique textures and effects.
-Lets's begin with collaging on book covers.
+Now let's apply these techniques to other types of canvases to experiment and play with unique textures and effects.
+We'll begin with collaging on book covers.

 Textures and Backgrounds